IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

-a new Router Advertisement (RA) {{!RFC4861}} option called the PvD ID Router Advertisement option which, when present, associates the PvD ID with all the information present in the Router Advertisement as well as any configuration object, such as addresses, deriving from it.
+a new Router Advertisement (RA) {{!RFC4861}} option called the PvD ID Router Advertisement option which, when present, associates the PvD ID with all the information present in the Router Advertisement as well as any configuration object, such as addresses, derived from it.
 The PVD ID Router Advertisement option may also contain a set of other RA options.
-Since such options are only considered by hosts implementing this specification, network operators may configure hosts that are 'PvD-aware' with PvDs that are ignored by other hosts.
+These options are only visible to 'PvD-aware' hosts.

 Since PvD IDs are used to identify different ways to access the internet, multiple PvDs (with different PvD IDs) can be provisioned on